sirtoobii/rs485RaspPI/Readme.md

 - USB - RS485 Konverter ([ebay-Link](https://www.ebay.de/itm/USB-RS485-Konverter-/111326580742))

 ### Warning
-This scripts are **not** secure!
+These scripts are **not** secure!
 I highly recommend to use them only controlled environments.
 This is especially true for the web-interface.

 ### License
 MIT